luan-carvalho/My-blackjack-python-game/README.md

 - [Payouts](#Payouts)
 - [Player actions](#Player-actions)

+# How to install and play it

+- To play it, you must have Python installed on your machine (you can download it [here](https://www.python.org/downloads/))
+- After installing, you will download this repository into your machine
+- Unzip the file, open the folder and open the "game.py" file
+- It will open Python IDLE (or your text editor) and you can run it
 # The goal of Blackjack

 - In Blackjack, the main goal is to get closer to 21 than the dealer without going over 21